sjtower/Community-Tile-Pack/README.md

 ## How to use

-1. Copy the "Modules" & "Checkpoints" directory into your own mod, at the root directory
+1. Copy the "Modules", "Checkpoints", and "Telescopes" directories into your own mod, at the root directory
 2. include one of the module in your Lua level file with `requires`.
 EG:

     ```lua